BipulRaman/Angular4-TestApp/README.md

-# Angular4Demo
+# Angular4 TestApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.4., by Bipul Raman.

 ## Development server